 There are other casino games that have similar dynamics and dilemmas.
 Craps, for example, gives you the option to be general or specific.
 However, because roulette is easier to understand, it stands ahead of the others.
 These core questions are still there.
 When playing roulette, you need to decide many things.
 Should you focus on outside bets?
 Or something more specific such as a split?

 In this guide, we will answer these questions.
-We’ll also discuss roulette numbers, how they can define your bets and the types of moves you should be making.
+We’ll also discuss roulette numbers, how they can define your bets and the types of moves you should be making when playing any roulette table on our Canadian online casino.
 You will know all the roulette bets available to you and, in turn, the factors you should consider when choosing a strategy.

 - Roulette Numbers: The Basics